But does that mean that a crowned tooth is invulnerable to decay? Ideally, yes, but, practically, no.

 Roots Are Still Vulnerable

 Although crowns cover the top of the tooth, the entire root of the tooth remains exposed.
 Ideally, this should be covered by your gums and even your jawbone, but if you have receding gums due to gum disease or other causes, parts of the tooth that shouldn’t be exposed can become exposed.
-This can lead to bad decay because the tooth root is especially vulnerable to decay.
+This can be a cosmetic problem if you have porcelain-fused-to-metal crowns, which have a metal margin, but it can also lead to bad cavities because the tooth root is especially vulnerable to decay.
 It’s made of cementum, not enamel, and oral bacteria can break down cementum easily.

 You can also develop decay or infection from inside the jaw if one or more nearby teeth are infected.
 The bacteria travels through the jawbone and enters the crowned tooth through the root canal.